shermansjliu/uoft-team-finder/README.md

 ![image-20201109164132550](README.assets/image-20201109164132550.png)

-- sider bar is the same as the Admin page one, but the third button will display all the teams in this particular course
+- side bar is the same as usual, but the third button displays all the teams in this course
-- Admin can search a team by team name
+- Admin can search teams by name
 - Admin can delete a team by clicking delete button
 - Admin can edit a team by clicking Edit.
-This goes to the `teamAdmin` Page
+This goes`teamAdmin` Page.

 ### Admin Team page path: `/teamAdmin`